 - Eviction History – If your tenant has a history of evictions, you should not let them live in your rental, especially if they have multiple evictions on their eviction report.
 Evictions are time consuming and puts you at risk of losing rental income during the process.

 - Criminal Record – Landlords can legally deny an applicant based on their criminal record if their past crime demonstrates a lack of respect for property or safety of your current residents.
+Landlords cannot however have a blanket policy to deny any applicants with a criminal record, according to the Fair Housing Act.

 Beyond standard reports that expose real information about an applicant, there are some other subtle red flags that landlord should be wary of during the application process.